acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     Products and software deliverables.

-More SDK variants are available at Acconeer.com, they all contain RSS, Software integration, and Example applications.
-The Module software image contain RSS, software integration, and Module server and can be downloaded from acconeer.com.
+At `acconeer.com <https://acconeer.com>`__, there are more SDK variants and they all contain RSS, Software integration, and Example applications.
+The Module software image contains RSS, software integration, and Module server.
 The module can be used in two different setups:

 * Stand-alone module: The module has got no dependency on external controllers.
 The application is customized to a specific use case by the customer and runs on the embedded MCU.
 The customers application is accessing the RSS API via a software interface.